giok57/lazoooSplash/README.md

 ##0.
-The Nodogsplash project inside wifiLazooo
+The LazoooSplash project inside wifiLazooo

-Nodogsplash offers a simple way to provide restricted access to an internet connection.
+LazoooSplash offers a simple way to provide restricted access to an internet connection.
 It grants the internet connection capabilities to every wifiLazooo router!
+LazoooSplash is a Fork of nodogsplash project.

 ##1.
 Overview

-Nodogsplash offers a solution to this problem: You want to provide controlled and reasonably secure public access to an internet connection; and while you want to require users to give some acknowledgment of the service you are providing, you don't need or want the complexity of user account names and passwords and maintaining a separate database-backed authentication server.
+LazoooSplash offers a solution to this problem: You want to provide controlled and reasonably secure public access to an internet connection; and while you want to require users to give some acknowledgment of the service you are providing, you don't need or want the complexity of user account names and passwords and maintaining a separate database-backed authentication server.
-When installed and running, Nodogsplash implements a simple 'authentication' protocol.
+When installed and running, LazoooSplash implements a simple 'authentication' protocol.
 First, it detects any user attempting to use your internet connection to request a web page.
 It captures the request, and instead serves back a 'splash' web page using its own builtin web server.
 The splash page contains a link which, when the user clicks on it, opens limited access for them to the internet via your connection, beginning by being redirected to their originally requested page.
 This access expires after a certain time interval.
-Nodogsplash also permits limiting the aggregate bandwidth provided to users, if you don't want to grant all of your available upload or download bandwidth.
+LazoooSplash also permits limiting the aggregate bandwidth provided to users, if you don't want to grant all of your available upload or download bandwidth.
-Specific features of Nodogsplash are configurable, by editing the configuration file and the splash page.
+Specific features of LazoooSplash are configurable, by editing the configuration file and the splash page.
 The default installed configuration may be all you need, though.

 ##2.
-Installing and running nodogsplash
+Installing and running LazoooSplash

 * Have a router working with OpenWrt.
-Nodogsplash has been compiled against a OpenWrt Attitude Adjustment buildroot; it may or may not work on other versions of OpenWrt or on other kinds of Linux-based router firmware.
-For notes on using Nodogsplash with OpenWrt Kamikaze, see below.
+LazoooSplash has been compiled against a OpenWrt Attitude Adjustment buildroot; it may or may not work on other versions of OpenWrt or on other kinds of Linux-based router firmware.
+For notes on using LazoooSplash with OpenWrt Kamikaze, see below.
-* Make sure your router is basically working before you try to install nodogsplash.
-In particular, make sure your DHCP daemon is serving addresses on the interface that nodogsplash will manage (typically br-lan or eth1), and for the following use ssh or telnet access to your router over a different interface.
+* Make sure your router is basically working before you try to install LazoooSplash.
+In particular, make sure your DHCP daemon is serving addresses on the interface that LazoooSplash will manage (typically br-lan or eth1), and for the following use ssh or telnet access to your router over a different interface.
-* To install nodogsplash, obtain the nodogsplash*.ipk package you want to install from the project website, copy it to /tmp/ on your OpenWrt router, and, in as root on the router, run:
+* To install LazoooSplash, obtain the LazoooSplash*.ipk package you want to install from the project website, copy it to /tmp/ on your OpenWrt router, and, in as root on the router, run: